-Requirements for local air quality management are set out in Part IV of the Environment Act 1995, and the Environment (Northern Ireland) Order 200219.
-Authorities are required to carry out regular 'Review and Assessments' of air quality in their area and take action to improve air quality when the objectives set out in regulation cannot be met by the specified dates.
+Requirements for local air quality management (LAQM) are set out in Part IV of the Environment Act 1995, and the Environment (Northern Ireland) Order 200221.
+Authorities are required to carry out regular 'Review and Assessments' of air quality in their area and take action to improve air quality in those areas where objectives set out in regulation have been shown to not be achieved.

-Local Authorities in England, Scotland, Wales and Northern Ireland have completed five rounds of review and assessment against the Strategy's objectives prescribed in the Air Quality (England) Regulations 200020, Air Quality (Scotland) Regulations 200021, Air Quality (Wales) Regulations 200022 and Air Quality (Northern Ireland) Regulations 200323, together with subsequent amendments^{24,25,26,27}.
-The sixth round began in 2015.
+Local Authorities in England, Scotland, Wales and Northern Ireland undertake Review and Assessment against the Strategy's objectives prescribed in the Air Quality (England) Regulations 200022, Air Quality (Scotland) Regulations 200023, Air Quality (Wales) Regulations 200024 and Air Quality (Northern Ireland) Regulations 200325, together with subsequent amendments^{26,27,28,29}.